SAP/ui5-fs/README.md

 The virtual file system offers an abstraction layer from the physical file system.
 Amongst others, it can combine a bunch of scattered file locations into a well defined, virtualized structure.

 ### Adapters
-Adapers abstract resource access to different resource locations.
+Adapters abstract access to different resource locations.

 The [memory adapter](lib/resources/adapters/Memory.js) represents a virtual file system, which maintains respective resources inside a data structure, whereas the [file system adapter](lib/resources/adapters/FileSystem.js) has direct access to the physical file sytem.